MykalMachon/Deadsimple-Shopify-Starter/README.md

 - **🏪 Multiple Themes & Store Configs:** Configurable with different shopify themes & storefronts, comes out of the box with infra for dev, staging, and production stores.
 - **🛠 Webpack Support:** A Modern Webpack setup with sane defaults out of the box.
 This can be easily extended to support most modern JS needs (React, Vue, Typescript, etc)
 - **🕵️‍♀️ Eslint Support:** Eslint setup with sane defaults out of the box.
 This can easily be replaced with your existing EsLint setup or stripped out all together.
-- **💾 Easy Deploy & Dev Scripts:** Easily develop your store using `npm run dev` which will open your dev theme in your browser, watch your js for changes with webpack, and deploy any code changes to your dev theme upon changes.
+- **💾 Easy Deploy & Dev Scripts:** Easily develop your store using `npm run dev` which will open your dev theme in your browser, watches for changes to your theme files & JS with for seamless updates as you write code.
 While this isn't local dev like Slate offered, it *feels* close.
 - **🧪 E2E testing with Cypress.io:** End to End testing setup with Cypress to make sure your site stays in great shape when you make changes.